fecgov/openFEC-web-app/README.md

     npm run watch

 ### Developing with fec-style (optional)
-If you're developing with a local instance of [fec-style](https://github.com/18F/fec-style) and want to pull in styles and script changes as you go, use `npm link` to create a symbolic link to your local fec-style repo:
+If you are developing with a local instance of [fec-style](https://github.com/18F/fec-style) and want to pull in styles and script changes as you go, use `npm link` to create a symbolic link to your local fec-style repo:

     cd ~/fec-style
     npm link